calchiwo/twitterxscraper/README.md

 - Playwright
 - Pandas

-i just used tools that get the job done.
+I just used tools that get the job done.

 ## Setup